Jean-Jacques-Régis de Cambacérès: Rise under Napoleon

 Cambacérès was a member of the Committee of General Defence from 1793 until the end of 1794, and later became a member of its infamous successor, the Committee of Public Safety after the fall of Robespierre.
 In the meantime he worked on much of the legislation of the revolutionary period.
-During 1795, he was employed as a diplomat and negotiated peace with Spain, the Grand Duchy of Tuscany, the Kingdom of Prussia and the Batavian Republic.
+During 1795, he was employed as a diplomat and negotiated treaties with Spain, Tuscany, Prussia and the Batavian Republic.
 His remarkable debating skills gave him a spot as a councilor of the Five Hundred from 1795 to 1799.

 Cambacérès was considered too conservative to be one of the five Directors who took power in the coup of 1795 and, finding himself in opposition to the Executive Directory, he retired from politics.
 In 1799, however, as the Revolution entered a more moderate phase, he became Minister of Justice.
 He supported the coup of 18 Brumaire (in November 1799) that brought Napoleon Bonaparte to power as First Consul, a new regime designed to establish a stable constitutional republic.